jvmespark/PeanutOS/README.md

 # Peanut OS
-a monolithic kernel operating system for the x86 computer architecture
+A Peanut sized (monolithic kernel) Operating System (for the x86 architecture)

 # Features